needle-mirror/com.unity.recorder/Documentation~/RecordingVideo.md

 3. For **Aspect Ratio**, select **16:9 (1.7778)**.

+>[!NOTE]
+>If the Output Resolution and/or Aspect Ratio in the Recorder is different than the Game view resolution, the Recorder switches the Game view to the Recorder's resolution before starting the recording.
+After the recording ends, the Game view does not automatically revert to its previous resolution.
+If you need to revert this change afterward, use the **Aspect ratio** dropdown menu in the [Game view control bar](https://docs.unity3d.com/Manual/GameView.html).

 ## Configure the Output Format properties

 The Output Format properties define the media format to save the recorded frames in.

 >[!NOTE]
 >* The alpha channel is available for some encoders subject to the following conditions:
-  * The render pipeline is High Definition Render Pipeline (HDRP) or Built-in render pipeline.
+>   * The render pipeline is High Definition Render Pipeline (HDRP) or Built-in render pipeline.
-  * The source is not Game View.
+>   * The source is not Game View.
 The other sources can support alpha.
 >* To enable recording when Include Audio is selected, in **Project Settings** > **Audio** > **Default Speaker Mode**, ensure that **Mono** or **Stereo** is selected.

 In H.264 MP4, you can include audio, but alpha is not available.